Advantages of Dental Bridges

 Prevent teeth from shifting

 When a tooth is missing, the teeth around the space tend to shift, tilt, or drift into that space.
 Once teeth have shifted, it is not easy to shift them back.
-A dental bridge holds the space of the missing tooth and prevents undesired changes to the neighboring teeth.
+A dental bridge holds the space of the missing tooth and prevents undesired changes to the neighbouring teeth.

 Advantages of dental bridges compared to implants